Consumers reps needed for Elevating the Human Experience Enabler Working Groups

 What time commitment is required for meetings?

-Each Enabler Working Group will have the following three set meetings:
+Each Enabler Working Group will have three set meetings:

-Meeting one: Introduction to elevating the human experience, answering the following questions (one hour):
+- Meeting one (March 2021): Introduction to elevating the human experience and answering the following questions (one hour):

 - What is elevating the human experience?